 Or you can use any additional image sizes you have created.
 If you do use a custom image size, then make sure to regenerate thumbnails.

 We hope this tutorial helped you learn how to get the post thumbnail URL in WordPress.
-You may also want to see our guide on how to choose the best web design software or our expert pick of proven ways to make money online blogging with WordPress.
+You may also want to see our guide on how to create a child page in WordPress or our expert pick of the best related posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.